TraekWells/personal-site/content/projects/the-book-shelf.md

 One of my best friends reads quite a bit of books.
 He told me that currently, he doesn't really have a good system for keeping track of the books he's read (except for keeping them in a stack somewhere).

-Being the good friend that I am, I offered to build something that would help solve these problems knowing that it would take skills that were **JUST** outside of my skillset.
+Being the good friend that I am, I offered to build something that would help solve these problems knowing that it would take skills that were **JUST** outside of my skill set.
 This would force myself out of my comfort zone and test my problem solving skills.

 From the beginning, my plan was to use [Vue](https://vuejs.org/) since I'm infatuated with that framework.
 Everything about it just makes sense to me.
 That's not to say that I'm an expert in it, because I'm **far** from it, but Vue just calls to me.